liara-cloud/cli/README.md

 list available accounts

 ```
+list available accounts

 USAGE
   $ liara account:list

 OPTIONS
   -h, --help              show CLI help
   -x, --extended          show extra columns
   --api-token=api-token   your api token to use for authentication
   --columns=columns       only show provided columns (comma-separated)
-  --csv                  output is csv format
+  --csv                   output is csv format [alias: --output=csv]
   --debug                 show debug logs
   --filter=filter         filter property by partial string matching, ex: name=foo
   --no-header             hide table header from output
   --no-truncate           do not truncate output to fit screen
+  --output=csv|json|yaml  output in a more machine friendly format
   --region=iran|germany   the region you want to deploy your app to
   --sort=sort             property to sort by (prepend '-' for descending)

 ALIASES
   $ liara account:ls